 Of all the products I’ve made so far, ZipMessage is probably my personal favorite, as a user.
 I’m all about “async” communication with my team, customers, and advisors, and ZipMessage is designed to make async video conversations productive and zero-friction.
 You should try it!

-I’m trying to spend more time on hobbies this year, like cycling and composing instrumental music in my home studio.
+I’m trying to spend more time on hobbies this year, like cycling and riffing on my guitars.

 Here’s what I was focused on in previous years…